H.R. 925: Dismantle DEI Act of 2025

 4

-Most grant and cooperative agreement recipients would have to agree not to use federal funds for covered DEI offices or training.
-The bill expressly exempts Historically Black Colleges and Universities from those grant restrictions.
+Most grant and cooperative-agreement recipients would have to agree not to spend federal funds on covered DEI offices or training, and accreditors would have to certify their standards don't coerce schools into prohibited practices.
+HBCUs are exempt from the grant restrictions.

 5